Technology-Notes/lukesampson-scoop-wiki/Quick-Start.md

 You'll see a list of commands with a brief summary of what each command does.
 For more detailed information on a command, run `scoop help <command>`, e.g. `scoop help install` (try it!).

-Now that you have a rough idea of how scoop commands work, let's try installing something.
+Now that you have a rough idea of how Scoop commands work, let's try installing something.

     scoop install curl